 Note: Reasonable accommodations may be made to enable individuals with disabilities to perform essential functions.

-This is a full-time exempt position.
+This is a full-time non-exempt position.
 Sacramento Waldorf School is an Equal Opportunity Employer.
 We offer a competitive salary contingent on experience and qualifications and an excellent benefit package.

 Sacramento Waldorf School does not discriminate based on race, ethnicity, age, gender, or any protected class.
 We recognize that the range of ethnicities, nationalities, languages, socio-economic backgrounds, sexual orientation, learning differences, and life experiences within our community enhance the school’s learning environment, and we are committed to fostering diversity, equity, and inclusion.